Ardot66/REPO.EnemyOverhaul/Notes.md

 ## Misc Changes

-- Make pits fall into adjacent rooms from the ceiling, dealing non-lethal fall damage.
 - Continue tweaking shop-item balance
 - Come up with a better recharge / energy system for tools?
   - Special items that are large and breakable (might have no value either), but provide power crystals when extracted?